ryandavidmercado/emu-hub/README.md

     * ROMs directory can be entered into the ROMs property of the config
       * EmuHub follows ES-DE naming conventions for systems.
           * Example: `[ROM-FOLDER]/nes/Super Mario Bros 3.nes`
+    * Don't worry about RetroArch -> bin and RetroArch -> cores being empty; these are fallback values meant to be set if the defaults don't work.
+Only adjust these if RetroArch-based systems aren't launching!
     * Restart EmuHub to apply changes
 1. Scrape games!
     1. Hit START to open the EmuHub menu